ihmeuw/vivarium_research/docs/source/models/cause.rst

     	\frac{\text{1/5 case}}{\text{1 person-days}}=\frac{365/5\text{ cases}}{\text{1
        person-year}}=73\text{ cases/person-year}

-  We also note that in this setting, if we consider a one-year timestep (as GBD does), as diarrheal diseases have such a high remission rate relative to one year, *period prevalence* is effectively the same as incidence.
-We can see how this would not be the case if the remission rate were low enough, relative to the timestep, such that an incident case in one year is still a prevalent case the following year, and thus prevalent cases for any given year contain more than just the incident cases from the same year.
+  We also note that in the context of a one-year timestep, as diarrheal diseases have such a high remission rate relative to one year, period prevalence is effectively the same as incidence.
+We can see how this would not be the case if the remission rate were low enough, relative to the timestep, such that an incident case in 2015 is still a prevalent case in 2016.
+In that scenario, prevalent cases for any given year contain more than just the incident cases from the same year.

   To illustrate this idea, say that there were 142,794 prevalent cases of diabetes in Moldova amongst males in 2017.
-Here we could refer either to the point prevalence on either January 1 2017, or the mid-year point prevalence (as GBD estimates), or we could consider the period prevalence, as we expect these to be approximately the same.
-Say that of those 142,794 cases, 509 remitted in 2017.
+Here we could refer either to the point prevalence--say on January 1 2017--or we could consider the period prevalence, as we expect these to be approximately the same.
+  Now, say that of those 142,794 cases, 509 remitted in 2017.
 This gives us the following rate:

   .. math::